 Here’s the practical definition: SEO is the work you do to make your business show up when someone searches for what you offer.

 That’s it.
-The complexity comes from the details of how Google decides who ranks — but the goal is simple.
+The complexity comes from the details of how Google decides who ranks, but the goal is simple.

 Why organic search is different from advertising

-Organic search — the results that appear below the ads — works differently.
+Organic search, the results that appear below the ads, works differently.
 You don’t pay per click.
 You earn your position through the signals Google uses to evaluate which businesses are most relevant, most credible, and most useful to the person searching.

 The trade-off: Ads produce immediate visibility but stop the moment you stop paying.
-Organic rankings take time to build, but once you’ve earned them, they produce traffic and calls without ongoing cost per click.
+Organic rankings take time to build, but once you’ve earned them, they produce traffic and enquiries without ongoing cost per click.

 What Google is actually evaluating

-Authority — does Google trust your website?
+Authority, does Google trust your website?
 Authority is built over time through things like other reputable websites linking to yours, consistent business information across the internet, and evidence that people engage positively with your content.

-Technical health — can Google actually read and index your pages?
+Technical health, can Google actually read and index your pages?
 Sites that load slowly, have broken pages, or have technical issues that prevent proper indexation lose ranking potential regardless of how good their content is.
 If Google can’t reliably crawl your site, it won’t rank you reliably.

 Why your homepage copy matters

-This is something business owners often push back on: “Why do I need specific copy on my homepage?
+This is something owners often push back on: “Why do I need specific copy on my homepage?
 People know what I do when they land on my site.”

 Here’s the issue.
 Your homepage isn’t just talking to the humans who visit it.
 It’s talking to Google.

-Why most local businesses underrank
+Why most property managers underrank

 What a realistic SEO timeline looks like